Sruthi-Chetput/Sruthi-Chetput---BSE-Portfolio/index.md

   I completed the third milestone of my Main Project, The Fall Detector!
 In my first milestone, I flashed the software on the terminal and tested my Fall Detector through the Arduino IDE.
 For my second milestone, I built upon my system so my model would be able to run directly on the Arduino instead of the Terminal and furthermore, the inbuilt LED would turn red or green based on the detection of a fall or a stand.
 For my third milestone, I retrained my model so it would be more accurate in detecting falls when wearing the Arduino Nano.
 In addition to this, I put the Arduino Nano inside the 3D printed case and attached it to the battery pack.
 Then, I tested to see if my Fall Detector was working and it worked!

   The first step in my third milestone was to retrain my model.
 I wanted to do this since I realized that my model would sometimes detect a fall even though I was not falling.
 Therefore, I went to Edge Impulse to retrain my model, built the Arduino library by deploying my model, and added the library to Arduino IDE (**See Figure 1**).

+Figure 1 - Retraining my ML model using Edge-Impulse and building the Arduino Library.

   When compiling the Arduino code on the IDE, I ran into some challenges.
 I came across the error “Could not find Arduino on port”.
 In an attempt to fix this issue, I tried switching ports and then compiling my program again.
 However this was to no avail.
 Finally, I decided to uninstall the Arduino Board from the Boards Manager.
 After doing this step, I re-installed the board but this time, I installed a lower version.
 When I compiled this, the code was successfully running on the Arduino.

   The next step was to attach all the parts together.
 Hence, I took my 3D printed case and examined it.
 There were two thin lines and one circular hole at the bottom.
 I knew the two thin lines were used for the strap, so I decided to use the circular hole to insert the wire.
 This way, the Arduino could be attached to the battery pack and my Fall Detector would be able to turn on and work.
 An early challenge I ran into with this 3D printed case was how to power my project when the wire would not fit through the circular hole into the 3D printed part(**See Figure 2**).

+Figure 2 - 3D printed case with straps attached and circular hole that is not big enough for the wire to pass through.

   To address this issue, I had 2 ideas.
 **1.** I could cut the wire and insert it inside the hole.
 Then I could solder it back together.